Anderson Cooper just bought a sprawling Connecticut mansion known as Rye House, and now he’s selling off two smaller properties in the Hamptons.

 #3.
 Rye House in Connecticut:

 According to the Daily Mail, he plunked down “between $5 million and $9 million” for this historic 1908 mansion designed by architect Wilson Eyre.
-But the listing on Zillow says it was a short sale and sold for $1.95 million.
+But the listing says it was a short sale and sold for $1.95 million.
 If that’s true, then he got a heck of a deal.

 This house looks more like what I’d expect the son of Gloria Vanderbilt to live in, although he doesn’t have a trust fund to go with it.
 He says his mom wanted him to stay motivated and find his own way.
 I’m telling my kids the same thing. 😉